-“This is like The Night of the Living Dead – but in color!” - Edmondo Amati.
+“This is like The Night of the Living Dead – but in color!” - Edmondo Amati, producer.

-This was the second time director Jorge Grau would be pitched a film which eventually became a classic of zombie cinema.
-It’s been released under a jaw-dropping number of titles (16), including The Living Dead at the Manchester Morgue, Don’t Speak Ill of the Dead, and the infamously nonsensical Don’t Open the Window (which inspired Edgar Wright’s ‘Don’t’ segment in Grindhouse), but I’ve always been partial to the tongue-in-cheek Let Sleeping Corpses Lie (1974).
+This was the second time director Jorge Grau would receive this pitch.
+For a film which eventually became a classic of zombie cinema, it’s been released under a jaw-dropping number of titles (16), including The Living Dead at the Manchester Morgue, Don’t Speak Ill of the Dead, and the infamously nonsensical Don’t Open the Window (which inspired Edgar Wright’s ‘Don’t’ segment in Grindhouse), but I’ve always been partial to the tongue-in-cheek Let Sleeping Corpses Lie (1974).
 George A. Romero’s immortal classic was released in 1968 and shook the very foundations of the horror genre.
 Of course, producers world-wide immediately attempted to cash-in.
 Although Grau was very much a fan of the groundbreaking film, his own interests lay in a very different, but no less gruesome story.

 The 4K restoration release by Synapse shows how Grau and cinematographer Francisco Sempere (El Condor, A Bullet for Sandoval) beautifully captured an early 1970’s England as our sarcastic and dickish hero George (Ray Lovelock, Fiddler on the Roof, The Violent Four) closes his antique and modern art store and rides off on his motorcycle.
 In an extraordinary shot, the camera tracks in on a painting which becomes more sinister as the image becomes clearer.
 Trippy circular shapes float toward the screen, foreshadowing the ultra-sonic signals which will result in the deaths of many, many people.
 Edgar Wright’s inspiration from Corpses is evident from the opening scene which, like Shaun of the Dead, depicts various Londoners looking disaffected and somewhat zombified.
 Even when a nude woman (who is definitely not Robert Opal) engages in a bit of streaking, the response from the various motorists is one of indifference.